sachin-raj-m/AskYourPDF/README.md

 - Create a New Branch: Make your changes or improvements in a separate branch.
 - Submit a Pull Request: Once your changes are ready, submit a pull request to merge them into the main project.
 ### Feedback:
 We value your feedback!
-If you encounter issues or have suggestions to improve the app, feel free to open an issue or reach out via [Discussions](discussions).
+If you encounter issues or have suggestions to improve the app, feel free to open an issue or reach out via [discussions](https://github.com/sachin-raj-m/AskYourPDF/discussions).

 Thank you for helping us make this project even better!